e-clearing-net/OCHP/OCHP-direct.md

  * **Remote Action:** A user triggers advanced and not charging process related actions at a charge point or charging station of an operator.

-The __basic use cases__ require the operator to act as a server in order to receive information and commands from the provider.
-The __advanced use cases__ require also the provider to act as a server.
+While all remote actions (start, stop, remote control) require the operator to act as a server to receive information and commands from the provider, the remaining use cases (charge event, live info) require the provider to act as a server as well.

-## Basic Principles of OCHP direct
+## Basic Principles of OCHPdirect

 The OCHP direct Interface describes a set of methods to control charging sessions in an EVSE operator's backend.
-While dedicated methods in the clearing house's interface extend its functionality to provide remote services, the actually service requests are sent between the operator and the provider directly.
+While dedicated methods in the clearing house's interface extend its functionality to provide remote services, the actual service requests are sent between the operator and the provider directly.
 In those cases the operator backend acts as a server, in contrast to pure clients as common for all other OCHP communication.
-The backward communication, from the operator system to the provider system is also possible.
+The reverse communication, from the operator system to the provider system is also possible.
 In that case the provider system will act as a SOAP server and the operator system as the client.